Why Singapore Employers Need To Be Prepared For An Older Workforce

 Read Also: Increase In Retirement Age (Along With CPF Contributions): What Employers Need To Know

-CPF Contributions For Senior Employees Will Increase In 2025
+CPF Contributions For Senior Employees Increased In 2025

-The workforce will not only age, but also become more expensive.
-In 2025, senior employees who are 55 to 70 will contribute 1.5%-points more their CPF accounts.
+The workforce will not only age, but older workers have become more expensive.
+In 2025, senior employees who are 55 to 70 will contribute 1.5%-points more to their CPF accounts.
 Employees will contribute 1%-point more, while employers also have to play their part by contributing 0.5%-points more.

 To cushion higher costs, the government will extend a CPF Offset Transition package worth half of the increase in Employers’ CPF contributions for 1 year.
 This means employers will get a subsidy of 0.25%-points in 2025.